-2.6 The pupil premium for fund will include pupils recorded in the October school census and alternative provision census, who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
+2.6 The pupil premium for 2024 to 2025 will include pupils recorded in the October 2023 school census and alternative provision census, who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
 These are collectively referred to as post-LAC in these conditions of grant.